 The WhatsConnected discovery process uses industry-standard protocols, such as ICMP, SNMP, and Windows (WMI), to find devices on your network.
-Information about discovered devices is available as a simple device list view, a device category view, and a detailed map topology view.
+Information about discovered devices is available in seven network views, including six data grids and a graphical topolopy map.